 Location - Lunch may be eaten in the cafeteria or in the courtyard during good weather.
-To use the library during lunch, a student must sign up at the beginning of the lunch period.
 There will be a limited number of students able to use the library during each lunch period.
 In the cafeteria, students are expected to exhibit good manners so that the lunch period is pleasant for all.
-Students will also be able to have the use of the designated basketball court and courtyard space for recess.
+Students will also be able to have the use of the designated basketball court, turf, and courtyard spaces for recess.
 During inclement weather, recess will be held in the gymnasium.